Who are EthicCo?

 EthicCo was designed from the ground up to be the company that we wanted to work for...

 As a couple corporate rebels, we had a strong sense of what didn’t work for us.
-So when we decided to undertake this mission, we started from scratch (no assumptions, nothing off the table, just a wall with stickies).
+So when we decided to undertake this mission, we started from scratch (no assumptions, nothing off the table, just heads full of possibilities and a wall covered in stickies).
 Once we had our shared vision, we set out our non-negotiables in a charter so that our values would be woven throughout our company DNA.
-Every decision we make considers the question, is this in service of Life.
+Every decision we make considers the question, ‘is this in service of Life?’

 We fundamentally believe that businesses should exist in the context of their communities as a force for social good.
 As such, we have a tiered structure to redistribute excess profits to the local communities and causes we are passionate about.
 This model was adopted because we have a ‘work anywhere’ structure and we wanted to support the diverse passions of our people and the needs of their local communities.
 This responsibility to place is also reflected in our financial actions, we will always be rooted in this land and pay our taxes in this country.